Adam-Hammo/chess-bot/README.md

 # chess-bot
-Chess engine from first principles
+My attempt at creating a chess engine from first principles (i.e. as little functional third-party help as possible)